-Looking for your next NSW holiday destination?
-Look no further than Shoal Bay – we’re sure you’ll love it as much as we do.
+Chasing your next holiday destination?
+Look no further than Port Stephens, New South Wales – we’re sure you’ll love it as much as we do.

-Australians aren’t strangers to desert landscapes, but Shoal Bay has some pretty special dunes.
-The Worimi Conservation Lands (also known as the Stockton Bight Sand Dunes) covers 4,200 hectares, encompassing the longest moving dune system in the Southern Hemisphere, according to the Port Stephens Visitors Information Centre website.
+Australians aren’t strangers to desert landscapes, but Port Stephens has some pretty special dunes.
+The Worimi Conservation Lands (also known as the Stockton Bight Sand Dunes) cover 4,200 hectares, encompassing the longest moving dune system in the Southern Hemisphere.

 Historically, coastal forts were positioned to afford their defenders excellent views of the surrounding landscape, so that they could spot and intercept approaching enemies.
 Modern visitors can soak up some truly stunning sights at these locations, which is why we recommend a walking trip through Tomaree National Park.

 This used to be the home of military guns, torpedo tubes, search light stations and barracks, and there’s a range of historic attractions available for viewing.
 Interpretive signs detailing the region’s past are scattered along the Fort Tomaree walk, which is a 2-kilometre return trip.

 3. It has a bunch of absolutely stunning beaches.

 Offering activities like surfing, paddle-boarding and dolphin watching, Port Stephens is a town that boasts 26 spectacular beaches, perfect for everyone from experienced surfers to shore-hugging families.

 For surfing, try One Mile Beach, Fingal Beach, Anna Beach or Samurai Beach; if paddle-boarding is more up your alley, head for Dutman’s Bay Beach or Shoal Beach.
 During whale-watching season, spot the gentle giants from Birubi Beach, Boat Harbour or Tomaree National Park.

 4. Port Stephens is an incredible family destination.